African hawk-eagle: Size

 The African hawk-eagle is a small-to-mid-sized eagle and a fairly large raptor.
 Despite its relatively modest size, this species can appear surprisingly large when perched or standing on the ground due in no small part to its long neck, long legs and rather upright posture.
 The sexes are rather similar in size for a bird of prey, but the females, in the expected sexual dimorphism, averages about 5% about larger and up to 20% heavier.
 On the other hand, there is reportedly little overall discrepancy in their foot size or particularly in talon size.
-In total length, African hawk-eagles may vary in length from 55 to 68 cm, with some of the largest females measuring to as much as 74 cm.
+In total length, African hawk-eagles may vary in length from 55 to 68 cm, with some of the largest females sometimes reported to measure to as much as 74 cm (but the latter may be due to their former conflation with Bonelli's eagles).
 Mean length of a male may be around 60 cm while the mean length of a female may be around 65 cm.
 Wingspan among this species may vary from 130 to 160 cm.
 Body mass in males can vary from 1250 to 1750 g while the body mass of females can vary from 1480 to 2470 g.
 In one sample, 14 males were found to have averaged 1421 g while a sample of 10 males averaged 1381 g.
 In same datasets, 7 females averaged 1700 g and 10 females averaged 1631 g.
 A sample of 36 unsexed African hawk-eagles in southern Africa averaged 141.7 cm in wingspan while an accompanying sample of 21 unsexed specimens averaged 1480 g in body mass.
 Among standard measurements, the wing chord of males measures from 412 to 446 mm while that of females is from 435 to 465 mm.
 African hawk-eagles measure in tail length from 225 to 290 mm and, in a limited sample, in tarsus length from 90 to 100 mm.
 In Kenya, mean wing chord length of unsexed hawk-eagles was 433 mm, mean tail length was 253 mm, mean culmen length was 32.3 mm and the hallux claw, the enlarged rear toe talon that is used as the primary killing apparatus on accipitrid raptors, measured a mean of 38 mm, measuring from 32.6 to 41 mm in different specimens.
 The talon size is extremely large for this raptor's size, being similar to that of some eagles that are around twice as heavy such as eastern imperial eagles (Aquila heliaca).